oneapi-src/oneDNN/doc/primitives/convolution.md

      Intel DL Boost instruction sets
    - Run-time output scales are not supported
    - Integer \dst is not supported for floating point \src and \weights
+   - f16/bf16 \dst is not supported for integer \src and \weights
    - backward convolution with bias is not supported

 ## Performance Tips